stafwag/blog/source/_posts/2018-04-27-high-screen-resolution-on-a-kvm-virtual-machine-with-qxl.markdown

 to increase the video ram.
 The available resolution reported by the virtual screen may also not include the resolution that you want to utilize.

-You'll find my journey to enable higher screen resoltions in my KVM (qemu) virtual systems below.
+You'll find my journey to enable higher screen resolutions in my KVM (qemu) virtual systems below.

 ## Ubuntu 16.04